When to use Triggered Email

 - Auto-response emails

 - Triggered by an "action of a friend"

 When not to use Triggered Email

-If the email does not have to be delivered within a few seconds, or the volume exceeds the benchmark figure for this product, then you should be thinking of creating recurring batch campaigns to run every half-hour.
+If the email does not have to be delivered within a few seconds, or the volume exceeds the benchmark figure for this product (requests are limited to 300 per minute), then you should be thinking of creating recurring batch campaigns to run every half-hour.

 Using Triggered Email with the Automation Center

 If you use a triggered email as part of an Automation Center program, the Email node must be the first node after the External Event entry node.

 You can then follow up the initial email with engagement or customer lifecycle campaigns, for example:

 - A satisfaction survey following a purchase ('What can we do better?').